Hinckley National Externships

-The Hinckley Institute of Politics Washington DC Clinic places students in fulltime internships in a variety of government institutions in the legislative, judicial, and executive branches of government.
-A complete description of the program is on the Hinckley Institute National Internships webpage.
+The Hinckley Institute of Politics currently places students in externships in a variety of government institutions and non-profit organizations outside of Utah.
+A complete description of the program is on the Hinckley Institute National Internships website.

-The Hinckley Institute may allow a student to set up his own internship placement.
+Placements: The Hinckley Institute may allow a student to set up his own externship placement.
 Students who arrange their own placements should submit a proposal to Gina Shipley at the Hinckley Institute with other application materials.

 Application: The Hinckley Institute website has full details on the application process and deadlines.

 Registration: To register for the Hinckley course, students must obtain a registration permission number from the Hinckley Institute and complete the “Petition for Non-Law School Credit” form.
-Sam Stephenson, College of Law registrar, will arrange registration after student gives her the completed form and permission number.
-Students must make a “B” or better for the course to count towards the student’s law school graduation requirements.
-To enroll in the clinic, students must complete the Clinical Program Application Form after their placement has been confirmed by the Hinckley Institute.
+The College of Law Registrar will arrange registration after the student submits the completed form and permission number.
+Students must earn a “B” or better for the course to count towards the student’s law school graduation requirements.
+To enroll in the externship, students must complete the application form after their placement has been confirmed by the Hinckley Institute.

 Scholarships: Housing and scholarships may be available through Hinckley.
 For more information see the Hinckley Institute Scholarship Page.